adhurjaty/ventilator-ui/README.md

 ### Code

 This is the very beginning of the project.
 Pushed only the boilerplate code.
+I am currently only running on an Android emulator, so iOS may not work as of now

 ### UI Mockups